Thinking about a classic Spanish road trip? Check out this 10-day itinerary from Madrid to Seville.

 Day 10: Explore Seville

-On your second day in Seville, head to the Plaza de Espana, one of Seville’s most famous landmarks.
-It was built to host the 1929 Ibero-American Exposition.
+On your second day in Seville, visit the Plaza de España, one of the city’s most iconic landmarks.

 If you want to have dinner in Triana, there are plenty of options.
 Try Bar Amarra (seafood), Paco Espana (tapas), or Casa Ruperto (quail).
 Vegetarians can head to Vegan 10.